Connect with others who understand.

 Written by Kelly Crumrin

-This guide is designed to help you find a neurologist who has expertise in treating MS and facilitate a good conversation about your treatment goals.
+This guide is designed to help you have a good conversation with your neurologist about your treatment goals and get the answers you need about your options.

 Your preferences matter.
 Let your doctor know how you are most comfortable taking a DMT.